Strategic Plan, Mission & Vision

-West Virginia Northern Community College’s mission is to provide higher education empowering individuals to achieve academic and career goals leading to a competent workforce which excels in a global economy.
+West Virginia Northern Community College’s mission is to educate and empower individuals to achieve academic and career goals, leading to a highly-skilled, well-rounded, and accomplished workforce which successfully competes and adapts in a global economy.

-The College responds to the educational, cultural and civic needs of the communities it serves by offering an accessible, safe, diverse, and high-quality learning environment.
+The College responds to the needs of the region it serves by offering a high-quality learning environment that is accessible, safe, and accommodating while nurturing teamwork and community service.

 A Pledge to Students